Email nurture campaigns are an effective way to engage leads. Learn sales experts' 14 best practices for successful email nurture campaigns.

 To help you structure and draft your ads, we want to give you some high-level examples.
 Obviously, you’ll want to use these as a reference and not a template.
 These are active ads that demonstrate best practices when it comes to creating a quality PPC ad.

-Since this ad includes only one link, it’s okay to add some extra detail to make sure they stand out.
-This company does a good job covering the general concerns their market has when purchasing: cost, quality, variety, and convenience.
-The two sentences are short and sweet, but they give all the information a lead would initially need to know and help them decide to click the link.
+Since ads like this one from Parts Geek include only one link, it’s okay to add some extra detail to make sure they stand out.
+The company does a good job covering the general concerns their market has when purchasing: cost, quality, variety, and convenience.
+The sentence style is short and to the point and they give all the information a lead would initially need to know and help them decide to click the link.

 To add these additional links to a live ad, you can go into your Google Ads account and select your campaign.
 In the “type” list, click “Ad extensions" and then “sitelinks,” and you can add links to different areas on your site.